patelshreya2310/hello-world/README.md

 # hello world
-this is my first rpository
+this is my first repository
+I love :pizza: and I am from :india:.